l3acon/ansible-challenge/README.md

 # ansible-challenge
-This is the repo used in Ansible Island Challenge to learn about Ansible Automation Platform in a new and fun environment.
+This is the project used in Ansible Island Challenge to learn about Ansible Automation Platform in an exciting and fun environment.
 That is the Ansible Way.